 The Gelatinous cardinalfish (Pseudamia gelatinosa) is rare in Tanzanian waters and is remarkably cryptic, hiding at the first sign of light.
 In several years of diving we have seen very few specimens and have managed to photograph very few of them.
 Possibly their transparent nature makes it very difficult for a camera to focus on them.
 They were first described by Smith in 1955 with the holotype being found on Aldabra Island.

-The body shape is similar to other Cardinalfish but slightly more proportionally thinner and elongated, with the characteristic two dorsal fins.
+The body shape is similar to other Gelatinou Cardinalfish but slightly more proportionally thinner and elongated, with the characteristic two dorsal fins.
 The body is transparent with small black or dark brown dots on it.
+The adults seem to have a dot in the caudal area whereas the juveniles do not seem to have this dot.
 The dots are more concentrated in the caudal area and the caudal fin is thickly edged in black and is proportionally lightly larger and more rounded than most other cardinal fish.
 They grow up to 11 cm in length but around 7 cm seems more common.

 The Gelatinous cardinalfish is found across the Indian ocean from East Africa including the Red sea and across to Hawaii up to Southern Japan and down to Australia.